UDOOboard/X86-Docs/docs/13_Advanced_Topics/01_UEFI_update.md

   * Linux 64-bit programmer
 * Update procedure documentation (.pdf)

-<span class="label label-warning">Heads up!</span>  It is strongly suggested to reset the CMOS after every update by setting the BIOS to Factory Default.
+<span class="label label-warning">Heads up!</span>  Remember that update the UEFI firmware will revert the saved configuration to Factory Default.

 Please be aware that using **Windows** programmer, it must be run with Admin privileges.